harshchaudh/picTalk/README.md

 Many of the packages listed are not used.

 ### Deployment
-Ensure you have a .flaskenv file in main directory with the following line:
+Ensure you have a .flaskenv file in main directory with at least following lines outlining environments of:
-`FLASK_APP=picTalk.py`.
+`FLASK_APP=picTalk.py` and 'SECRET_KEY'

 To run the web application, run the command,
 ```cpp